This post is sponsored by Joan Of Arc Cheese but the content and opinions expressed here are my own.

 Justen said he had been sitting there drooling for 15 minutes because it smelled so good.

 After 15 minutes, we cut out a little pizza-shaped piece, took a bite and said “oh, this is so good,” to each other with a mouth full of delicious food.
+This croissant roll is similar to the ones from a bakery shop that offers fresh bread delivery services.

 I’ve seen various ways you can up level this recipe, including adding sliced apples and 2 tablespoons brown sugar on top of the cheese before you cook, and including cranberry sauce.